auth0/docs/articles/quickstart/spa/angular2/04-authorization.md

 ## Protect Client-Side Routes

-For some routes in your application, you may want to only allow access if the user is authenticated.
-This check can be made with the `canActivate` hook.
+You may want to give access to some routes in your application only to authenticated users.
+You can check if the user is authenticated with the `canActivate` hook.

 Create a new service called `AuthGuardService`.